-Graduate applications are reviewed through survey reports in Qualtrics and saved on the shared drive.
-The Financial Aid Counselor updates the student's checklist in PeopleSoft to reflect receipt of the application and notes any outside awards or special circumstances.
+New graduate student reports are pulled from the admissions application and saved on the shared drive.
+The Financial Aid Counselor makes comments in PeopleSoft regarding any outside scholarships, tuition benefits, or other relevant information from this report.
 College Board materials are available for view through the College Board website and are also loaded by the Undergraduate Financial Aid office through an automated process into PeopleSoft and ImageNow.

-The Financial Aid Director or Financial Aid Counselor runs a report for students within a specified program and admit term who have been accepted and have a FAFSA.
+The Financial Aid Director, Assistant Director, or Financial Aid Counselor runs a report for students within a specified program and admit term who have been accepted and have a FAFSA.
 This list is distributed to the Counselors to review and package the students (based on alphabet), with the Director assisting if needed during heavier packaging times.
 This list of students ready to package is also available within PeopleSoft in the Financial Aid Dashboard.